14 Powerful Tactics to Improve Your Email Click-Through Rates

 Well, not exactly.
 In fact, this can hurt your click rates rather than help them.

 Too many links can distract and overwhelm your subscribers, decreasing click-through rates in your emails.
-To get optimal click through rates, include one call to action in your emails to focus your subscribers on taking one action.
+To get optimal click through rates, include one call to action in your emails to focus your subscribers on taking a single action.

 In fact, Whirlpool was able to increase their click through rates by 42 percent after limiting their CTA to just one.